 Industry is not eligible for funding.
 If you represent an industry, you can partner with an Indigenous organization or community.

 4. How do I apply for funding?

 This section explains how to apply for funding which happens in two stages.
-The same process and forms are for both the NWT CIMP and the special barren-ground caribou initiative funding.
 In Section 5, we explain your next steps if we approve your project.

 To apply, you must: